Covid-19 Inquiry’s Module 4 report: public trust in vaccines needs rebuilding and vaccine injury compensation is inadequate

 - Better facilitating regulatory bodies’ access to healthcare records

-The Module 4 report also found that the current Vaccine Damage Payment Scheme, which compensates members of the public damage by the vaccine, is “not sufficiently supportive” and “requires urgent reform”.
-Baroness Hallett recommended that maximum payouts be increased from the current upper limit of £120,000 to at least £200,000.
+Baroness Hallett also found that the current Vaccine Damage Payment Scheme, which compensates members of the public damage by the vaccine, is “not sufficiently supportive” and “requires urgent reform”.
+She recommended that the Government increases maximum payouts from the current upper limit of £120,000 to at least £200,000, applies an annual inflation-linked increase moving forward, and introduces a tiered payment system reflecting the degree of harm suffered as a result of the vaccine.

 Rare praise for UK’s response to Covid-19 in Module 4 report